Paul Snyder (baseball): Life and career

 Snyder managed Braves' farm clubs and scouted for them between 1963 and 1972.
 In 1973, he joined the team's front office as assistant minor league administrator before taking the reins of the Braves' farm department in 1977.
 Working with then-general managers Bill Lucas and John Mullen, Snyder was a major architect of the Braves' strong early 1980s teams under manager Joe Torre—despite having suffered a stroke at age 40 that required brain surgery and an extensive period of rehabilitation.

 When the MLB Braves went through a prolonged rebuilding process after winning the 1982 National League West Division championship, Snyder, by now scouting director, assisted general manager Bobby Cox in drafting and developing the talent base—players such as Tom Glavine, Steve Avery, David Justice, Jeff Blauser and Chipper Jones—that served as the foundation for the Braves' string of first-place teams of the 1990s through 2005, including the 1995 world champions.
-He also served as top assistant to John Schuerholz when he took over the Atlanta front office after the 1990 season and performed a number of key functions in the Braves' baseball operations department in addition to working as scouting or player development director.
+He also served as a top assistant to John Schuerholz when he took over the Atlanta front office after the 1990 season and performed several key functions in the Braves' baseball operations department in addition to working as scouting or player development director.

 Snyder retired from the Braves after the 2007 season, which saw Schuerholz move upstairs to the team presidency and a new general manager, Frank Wren, assume control of baseball operations.
 In 2005, he was inducted into the Braves Museum and Hall of Fame.
 In 2006, he was presented with the King of Baseball award given by Minor League Baseball.
 In 2013, he was selected for the Professional Baseball Scouts Hall of Fame.

+Snyder died on November 30, 2023, at the age of 88.